 The 2nd Technical Consultation reviewed the objectives for ABR surveillance, and discussions focused on addressing gaps in surveillance capacities, in particular the methods and standards of surveillance in three areas: epidemiology; laboratory issues; and international collaboration and data sharing.
 Participants considered what would be needed to improve our collective capacity to measure the magnitude of ABR, monitor trends, assess the impact on human health, and improve early warning mechanisms to detect and report new patterns of resistance as they emerge.

 Although participants were mindful of the enormity of the challenges of addressing such a complex and multi-dimensional issue in the long term, much of the outcome of the consultation was focused on defining next steps to improve surveillance standards and mechanisms that could deliver tangible results in the near future.

-A full report of the 2nd Technical Consultation will shortly be available.
+A full report of the 2nd Technical Consultation is available below.